Welcome to CISC 1115 - Introduction to Java Programming!

 - Click "Register" and follow the instructions

-- When you fill out the forms, use your Best Email Address and Actual Name
+- When you fill out the forms, use your Best Email Address and Actual

 - When asked for a Section Access Code, enter the following: